eduk8s-tests/lab-jupyter-on-k8s-01/workshop/content/exercises/09-persistent-storage.md

 Do note though, that this only extends to notebooks and data files you upload.
 If you were to install additional Python packages from the terminal within the Jupyter notebook application, or from a notebook, these packages are stored elsewhere, outside of the persistent volume.
 So if you had installed extra packages and the container were restarted, you would have reinstall them.

 That packages would have to be reinstalled is due to the Python environment in which they are installed being under the directory ``/opt/conda``.
 It is a much harder exercise to try and persist the existing contents of ``/opt/conda`` to allow updates to also be saved when new packages are installed.
-This is in part by how Anaconda Python works, but also how the Jupyter project images have been constructed.
+This is in part due to how Anaconda Python works, but also how the Jupyter project images have been constructed.
 There is no simple solution to this problem.